mosip/k8s-infra/k8-cluster/on-prem/rke2/README.md

     ansible-playbook -i hosts.ini swap.yaml
     ```
 ## K8s setup
-* Different types of nodes to be be referenced moving ahead.
+* Different types of nodes to be referenced moving ahead.
   * **Primary server node** :
     * First node used for creating RKE2 k8 cluster is called primary server node.
     * These are control plane nodes that run the Kubernetes API server, scheduler, and controller manager.